 Pinterest Mistake #2

-Using Square Pins
+Using Square or Horizontal Pins

 I know this is a no brainer for a lot of you.
 BUT I still see this big Pinterest mistake All.
 The.
 Time.

-So, create vertical pins only.
-A good pin size is 600 x 900 pixels.
 If you use Canva to create your pins, you can also use their Pinterest Pin template of 735 x 1102 pixels.
 Both sizes are Pinterest friendly and can be quite effective.

-Next, be sure to include one of those new, vertical pin images into your blog post.
+Next, be sure to include one of those new, vertical pin images in your blog post.
 I can’t tell you how many times I’ve wanted to pin something from a post only to find no vertical image.
 So I leave the site without pinning anything at all.

 Pinterest Mistake #3